Self-building an earthship

 Participants will learn what needs to be considered when building an environmentally sensitive home as well as what is involved in building an Earthship.
 They will learn how to gain autonomy and free themselves from gas and electricity bills.
 They will learn basic building physics which can shed light on how all buildings work.
 And they will gain the knowledge and confidence to take their ideas to the next stage.

 A one-day introduction to photovoltaics course is also run in partnership with Low Carbon Trust.
-This course is designed to complement the self-building an earthship course and is normally timed to coincide with them.
-Read more about our Introduction to Photovoltaics course.
+This course is designed to complement the Self-building an Earthship course and is normally timed to coincide with it.
+Find out more.

 Rebecca Sarll is the main tutor and is a qualified trainer with an MSc in Architecture: Advanced Environmental and Energy Studies (Distinction) from the Centre for Alternative Technology.
 She has experience in straw bale and hemp lime building as well as more conventional construction methods.

 Jon Kalviac worked on Earthship Brighton and also on the Zwolle Earthship built in Holland last year.
 He is a regular tour guide of Earthship Brighton and has much experience of working with rammed tyres.

 Stanmer Park (near University of Sussex), Brighton.
 Get directions to our meeting point near the church in Stanmer Park.

 Get details on local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.

 Fees include tuition, handouts, refreshments and a copy of Earthships: Building a zero carbon future.